 The City of Kentwood provides some helpful resources for investors and those looking to do business in Kentwood.
 Kentwood has a history of creating ways to make it easy to conduct business in Kentwood.
 We focus on continued economic stimulation as well as job creation.
+In addition to the resources below, a list of additional local and regional business incentives and resources can be found here.

 The Brownfield Program uses tax increment financing (TIF) to reimburse Brownfield related costs incurred while redeveloping contaminated, functionally obsolete, blighted, or historic properties.
 It is also responsible for managing the Single Business Tax and Michigan Business Tax Brownfield Credit legacy programs (SBT/MBT Brownfield Credits).